ibm-cloud-docs/power-iaas/powervs-public-network-setup.md

 ## Configuring inbound network access for {{site.data.keyword.powerSys_notm}}
 {: #inbound-network}

-Configure the inbound network by using the same VPC and subnet that is created in [Step 1: Create VPC infrastructure](#create-vpc).
+Configure the inbound network by using the same VPC and subnet that you created in [Step 1: Create VPC infrastructure](#create-vpc).

 Ensure that a VSI is created and the outbound network access is configured before you configure the inbound network access.
-For more information see [Configuring public network for {{site.data.keyword.powerSys_notm}} instance](#setup-public-networking).
+For more information, see [Configuring public network for {{site.data.keyword.powerSys_notm}} instance](#setup-public-networking).
 {: note}

 ### Step 1: Attach a public address range (Public IP address) to the VPC.